 - Advocate for community health programs and policies through media, politics, agencies, and churches.

 - Differentiate the purposes and methods of formative, process, and outcome evaluation.

 - Define a biblical basis for personal and public health practice.

-Each module/week will be introduced by a video presentation overviewing the content to be covered.
+Each Module: Week will be introduced by a video presentation overviewing the content to be covered.
 Textbook readings provide the core content necessary for mastery of the subject area and prepare the student for the related assessments and activities.
 Completion of the required readings is necessary to successfully complete the quizzes.
-Follow the syllabus carefully, as textbook readings are not always in consecutive chapter order.
-To find examples of forms and products being discussed, be sure to refer to appendices of the texts when asked to do so.
+The syllabus must be followed carefully, as textbook readings are not always in consecutive chapter order.
+To find examples of forms and products being discussed, the student must be sure to refer to appendices of the texts when asked to do so.

-The e-Portfolio is a collection of web repositories (commonly known as a blog or blogsite) for products and activities demonstrating the knowledge and skills the student has gained throughout the course.
+The Communication Artifacts are a collection of documents that represents creative work products and activities demonstrating the knowledge and skills the student has gained throughout the course.
 The collection may also serve as a tool for future professional use and possible career advancement.
-E-portfolio Modules will be worth 20 points each.
-In Module 8, the e-portfolio will also be evaluated comprehensively and 30 points will be awarded for overall look, accuracy, completion, and improvement throughout the course.
+Each Communication Artifact assignment in every Module: Week will be worth 20 points.
+In Module 8: Week 8, the Communication Artifact will also be evaluated comprehensively and 30 points will be awarded for overall look, consistency, accuracy, and completion of the collection throughout the course.

 There will be 8 open-book/open-notes quizzes given during this course.
 The student will have 1 hour to complete each quiz.